FAQ

 What rights and protection do temporary workers have under international labour law?

 Under international labour law, temporary workers have certain rights and protections.
-These rights and protections are defined by international labour organisations and relevant conventions.
-These include the right to a fair wage, decent working conditions and safety in the workplace.
+These are defined by international labour organisations and relevant conventions.
+These include the right to a fair wage, appropriate working conditions and safety in the workplace.

 In addition, temporary workers in many countries have the right to freedom of association and access to social benefits.
 It is important that employers comply with international labour standards and respect the rights of temporary workers to ensure fair and just working conditions.